codeadamca/laravel-php-cms/README.md

 This repository is copy of the simple [PHP CMS](https://github.com/codeadamca/php-cms) except the CMS has been converted to Laravel.

-A few notes regarding the CMS:
+## Installation

-The CMS uses the public storage driver, make sure to update your .env file to:
+The CMS uses the public storage driver, make sure to update your `.env` file:

 ```php
 FILESYSTEM_DRIVER=public